patternfly/patternfly-elements/docs/content/getting-started/_index.md

 ## 6. Victory!

 Be sure to browser test within your own site or application.
+If you run into any trouble, please file an issue in the [issue queue](https://github.com/patternfly/patternfly-elements/issues).

 <hr/>